ay-lab/FitHiChIP/README.md

 The shell script "FitHiChIP_HiCPro.sh" is the main executable.

-Four configuration files are also provided, indicating a choice of coverage / ICE bias correction, and use of peak to peak background or not.
+Four configuration files are also provided along with this repository, indicating a choice of coverage / ICE bias correction, and use of peak to peak background or not.

 The tool is executed by typing the following command in a bash terminal: